alanyongy/aegis-multiagent-ai/README.md

 📌 **Message Passing Protocol**
 - One initial broadcast message at round start to synchronize full agent knowledge.
 - No further communication during the round; all coordination emerges from local simulation.

----

-📅 **Precise Simulation via Execution Order Insight**
-- The deployed system hinges on correctly simulating each agent's behavior in a specific order — matching the AEGIS client's actual execution cycle.
-- Agents simulate all others' decisions and actions in turn-by-turn order, taking into account the effects of prior agent actions on the world state.
-- Achieving this required a deep understanding of AEGIS internals: how thinking phases, action phases, and message passing are processed across agents.
-- Without this alignment, simulations would quickly diverge from reality, breaking coordination and resulting in poor performance.

 &nbsp;
 # 📚 Technical Writeup (the interesting part!)